 ARES Membership Requirements

 Every licensed amateur regardless of membership in ARRL or any other local or national organization is eligible to apply for membership in ARES.
 Training is required to participate fully in ARES.
-Benton County ARES can help you complete the required FEMA courses.
+Benton County, MO ARES can help you complete the required FEMA courses.
 Because ARES is an Amateur Radio program, only licensed radio amateurs are eligible for membership.
 The possession of emergency-powered equipment is desirable but is not a requirement for membership.